-The LRS is the heart of any xAPI ecosystem, receiving, storing and returning data about learning experiences, achievements and job performance.
+The LRS is the heart of any xAPI ecosystem, receiving, storing and returning xAPI statements.
 You’ll need an LRS in order to do anything with xAPI.
 Every other tool which sends or retrieves learning activity data will interact with the LRS as the central store.

 What does an LRS enable?